-1. If you would like to pre-create a sign up for a reviewer you can do so using the Team feature.
+1. If you would like to pre-create a sign up for a user you can do so using the Team feature.

 2. If you work in a team, you can invite users as your team members and they would have special privileges.
 For example, if you are using the CNAME feature, only team members and reviewers added to your team can login/review using your CNAME URL.

-3. Later on, when team comments functionality is rolled out, you and the team can markup comments for internal team consumption.
+3. You and the team can markup comments for internal team consumption.

-4. In future, you will be able to assign an Admin role to a user which would give them the same privileges as you so that you can delegate better.
+4. Using the ‘Show Everything’ option, you can assign a sort of Admin role to a user giving them the same file access privileges so that you can delegate better.

 5. You can create mail groups for customers so that you do not miss out on a member in your client’s team when sending out proofs.

-6. You can just remove a member from your team and all access for the team member gets removed saving you inventory work.
+6. You can remove a member from your team and all access for that team member gets removed saving you inventory work.

 7. The email list in the Share dialog box keeps growing as you use the system and your customers grow.
 You can manage the list using the Team panel.